noahehall/theBookOfNoah/databases/mysql_new.md

   show character set like 'this%';
   show character set where charset = 'cp932';

-  -- see all indexes on a table
+  -- see all indexes on a table(s) show indexes from TABLENAME;
-  show indexes from tABLENAME;
+  show indexes from TABLE1 fom TABLE2;

   -- see all col defs including charset and collation show table status;